-In 2005, New Jersey passed a law issuing a 6% tax on all cosmetic procedures performed in the state.
+In 2005, New Jersey passed a law issuing a 6% tax on all cosmetic procedures performed.
 After a trial of 6 years, NJ has found that they were losing overall revenue as patients were leaving the state to get their surgery elsewhere.
-They are losing surgical revenue, nursing jobs and opportunities for surgical centers to create jobs.
+They are losing surgical revenue, nursing jobs, and opportunities for surgical centers to create jobs.

 “When someone has plastic surgery, they’re not only coming to a plastic surgeon,” Godek says, “they’re utilizing a hospital or a surgery center; they’re staying in local hotels; their family is eating in local restaurants; they’re utilizing pharmacies to fill their prescriptions.
 So all of that revenue is lost.'”

 Hopefully, other states will realize that this is not an effective means to generate revenue.
-As the majority of patients who undergo cosmetic surgery are middle class women, there is an unfair and biased taxation with this legislation.
-We are happy to hear that the cosmetic surgery tax may soon be a thing of the past.11:14 PM
+As most patients who undergo cosmetic surgery are middle-class women, there is unfair and biased taxation with this legislation.
+We are happy to hear that the cosmetic surgery tax may soon be a thing of the past.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.